EthanThatOneKid/bmo/README.md

 # BMO of Ooo

-This is a user interface to interact with BMO of Ooo, a Discord bot that provides a variety of features for the Adventure Time Discord server.
+This is a user interface to interact with BMO of Ooo.

 ## Development